deathtothecorporation/plunder-docs/deeper/plan.md

 ## PLAN Opcodes

-PLAN is built upon five fundamental opcodes, each represented by one of the first four natural numbers.
-These opcodes form the foundation of PLAN's computation model.
+PLAN is built upon five fundamental opcodes, each represented by one of the first five natural numbers.
+These opcodes form the foundation of PLAN's computational model.

 ### 0: Law Construction